OscarAC/occe/README.md

 # OCCE

 A high-performance, extensible terminal text editor written in C11 with Lua scripting capabilities.
-OCCE combines a minimal, efficient core (~6,500 lines of C) with a powerful plugin system for customization without recompilation.
+OCCE features a streamlined single-mode design where all functionality is exposed through a comprehensive Lua API, enabling complete customization without recompilation.

 **Version:** 0.1.0
 **License:** MIT